Liquid Chalk vs Regular Chalk – Which One Should You Use?

 Warm Body Cold Mind Block Chalk: Dry Block Chalk Review

 If you prefer dry chalk over liquid chalk, we also have a solution for you.
 Our dry chalk was designed by athletes for athletes.
 We tried to tackle everything that would typically annoy you about dry chalk – dust and spillage.
-And we are proud to announce that the dust is noticeably less than with other dry chalk brands we’ve used.
-And we’re weightlifters – so we’ve probably used them all.

 The chalk’s texture is ideal for grip and silkiness, making it a great tool.
 It provided instantaneous protection for my hands, minimizing the risk of injury during weight training.
 Magnesium carbonate (MgCO3) is the only ingredient.
 This one isn’t experimental with color schemes; it’s just plain old natural white.